-In order to ensure that, IMSE uses the science of reading research to drive all the instruction that is given at our training.
+IMSE uses science of reading research to drive all the instruction that is given at our trainings.
 We equip educators with all of the tools, resources, and skills they need to integrate research-based, explicit, systematic, and multi-sensory instruction into their curriculum.

-The Theoretical Models of Reading (Gough and Tunmer’s Simple View of Reading, Hollis Scarborough’s The Reading Rope, Linnea Ehri’s The Four Phases of Word Reading, and Seidenberg and McClellan’s The Four-Part Processing Model for Word Recognition) are the backbone of our training programs.
+The Theoretical Models of Reading (Gough and Tunmer’s Simple View of Reading, Hollis Scarborough’s The Reading Rope, Linnea Ehri’s The Four Phases of Word Reading, and Seidenberg and McClelland’s The Four Part Processing Model for Word Recognition) are the backbone of our training programs.

 By focusing on these research-based models, educators can teach all their students the essential components of literacy such as phonics, phonemic awareness, morphology, word recognition, comprehension, and more!

 IMSE's program can address these challenges by teaching students essential literacy skills and how these skills can be used in word recognition and language comprehension.

 How it’s used in the classroom

 IMSE is the pioneer of pushing Orton-Gillingham into general education.
 It has been our mission since 1996 to see every classroom incorporate Orton-Gillingham lesson plans.

 When we work with a school or district, our staff works with the general classroom teachers, reading interventionists, and special educators so that everyone is speaking the same language.
 By doing this, students can succeed no matter where they are in school.

 One of the main things that IMSE focuses on during its Orton-Gillingham training courses is student assessment.